NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_widgets.md

 ### Drop Zone

-Not shown in the image above but also useful for handling **Drop** operations, the **Drop Zone** Widget is a transparent area that should cover the area that allows players to drop items and generate **Pickups**.
+Not shown in the image above, but also useful when handling **Drop** operations, the **Drop Zone** Widget is a transparent area that should cover any regions in the UI that allows players to drop items and generate **Pickups**.

 It is represented by `NinjaInventoryDropZoneWidget`.